Experiments with Optimal Model Trees: Experiments

 \section{Experiments}

-We evaluate the performance of optimal model trees against optimal trees with constant values in the leaves, model trees grown using a greedy algorithm, other tree-based learning algorithms such as Random Forest and CART, and \svms.
-For regression problems, we also compare against model trees with simple linear regressors in the leaves computed using dynamic programming \cite{van2024piecewise}.
-Additionally, we compare against the implementation of optimal model trees from Dunn (LS-OMTs), which exploits local search to speed up the computation of the tree.
+We evaluate the performance of optimal model trees against optimal trees with constant values in the leaves, model trees grown using greedy algorithms, and other tree-based learning algorithms such as Random Forest and CART, and \svms.
+For regression problems, we also compare against model trees with multiple linear regressors in each leaf computed using dynamic programming \cite{van2024piecewise}.
+For classification, we compare against decision trees with constant leaf node predictions found using branch‑and‑bound search augmented with dynamic programming‑style caching \cite{aglin2020learning}.
+Finally, we compare against the implementation of optimal model trees from Dunn (LS-OMTs), which exploits local search to speed up the computation of the tree.

 We perform this comparison over twenty binary classification datasets, five multi-class datasets, and twenty regression datasets from the OpenML repository.
 In order to choose these datasets, we filtered the search by limiting the number of features to 50, and the number of data points to 10000.
 For the classification problems, we trained logistic model trees (LMTs) from \cite{landwehr2005logistic} on the resulting list of datasets to compute the average number of leaves over two runs and a 5-fold cross-validation.
 This information, together with the number of data points and features, helped us to choose the twenty-five (twenty binary classification and five multi-class) datasets for the experiments reported in Table~\ref{tab:classification_datasets} by focusing on those datasets for which LMT generated non-trivial solutions.
 Similarly, for the regression problems, we trained model trees using M5P \cite{wang1997inducing} to compute the average number of leaves, which we used together with the number of features and data points to choose the datasets reported in Table~\ref{tab:regression_datasets}.
-For all datasets, data points have been scaled to have a mean value of zero and a standard deviation of one.
+For all datasets, features have been scaled to have a mean value of zero and a standard deviation of one.
 One-hot encoding is used for categorical features.